 A1: Our preference is to keep hives in single brood chambers.
 We use queen excluders above the brood chamber and then add honey supers.
 We produce more honey managing our hives in singles vs doubles and we find the hive management much easier.
 It’s become quite common in Ontario, especially over the last twenty years.

 Q2: Why do you use canvas for the inner cover?

 A2: We use canvas inner covers for a few reasons.
 They make it easy to take a quick peek in the hive, and are cheap and easy to make.
 They are light, the lids sit down well, there is less excess wax on the frame top bars, and we rarely need to scrape the inner cover.
+Ants are also less likely to take up residence on a canvas inner cover.
 We use 18 oz (#8) canvas – otherwise known as cotton duck.

 There will be some shrinkage, so cut it to 1/4″ wider and longer than the length and width of the box.